PREFACE: History of Cape Ann and Beyond

 How Do We Know Indigenous People Lived Here?

-What do our Algonquian place names really mean?
+What do local Algonquian place names really mean?

 - Place Making